ethereum/EIPs/EIPS/Skinny_CREATE2.md

 ### Specification

 Adds a new opcode at 0xf5, which takes 4 stack arguments: endowment, memory_start, memory_length, salt.
-Behaves identically to CREATE, except using `sha3(msg.sender ++ salt ++ init_code)[12:]` instead of the usual sender-and-nonce-hash as the address the contract is created.
+Behaves identically to CREATE, except using `sha3(msg.sender ++ salt ++ init_code)[12:]` instead of the usual sender-and-nonce-hash as the address where the contract is initialized at.

 ### Motivation